 Sunscreen Daily use of sunscreen is one of the most important steps in your skin care routine, without it you are exposing your face to unnecessary damage and increased risk of developing health issues such as skin cancer.
 Plus, continued unprotected exposure to the sun is linked to premature aging of the skin5.

 Sleep Mask Not to be confused with a fabric eye mask, this skincare step was popularized by the Korean skincare community and is designed to seal in the rest of your products.
 A sleep mask is formulated based on the specific skin type and any skin concerns of the individual user but keeps the ingredients mild enough so that your skin can tolerate it overnight.

 Selecting the Right Products

 As you sift through the hundreds of thousands of products available to you, you will want to keep a few things in mind to make sure you are choosing the right ones for your skin.
 First, if you haven’t already, identify your skin type.
 The product you choose if you have oily skin will be very different than the ones you would choose for sensitive skin.
+That’s why it’s imperative to choose skincare for oily skin, dry skin, aging skin or whatever your specific skin concerns may be.
 Secondly, identify any specific skin concerns or goals you may have.
 As we discussed, some products, like serums, can help you to effectively address your concerns but you’ll need to know what they are in order to choose the right product.
 No matter your skin type Kate Somerville esthetician Kelly Viavattine, recommends you include the following:

 * Fruit Acids